-The Pre-Existing Condition Insurance Plan for Washington state (PCIP-WA) is ending June 30, 2013.
+The Pre-Existing Condition Insurance Plan for Washington state (PCIP-WA) ended June 30, 2013.
 The program was a temporary health insurance option for certain individuals with pre-existing conditions who had been uninsured for at least six months.

-PCIP-WA transitions to federal PCIP on July 1, 2013
+PCIP-WA transitioned to federal PCIP on July 1, 2013

-Enrollees do not need to apply to the federally-run PCIP to qualify, but for coverage to start on July 1, you must pay your July premium to the federally-run PCIP.
-If you don't pay your July premium, you'll lose your coverage and be responsible for any health care services after June 30.
+Enrollees had the choice to transition to the federally-run PCIP and pay their July premium to the federally-run PCIP.
+If they didn’t pay, they lost their PCIP coverage and are responsible for any health care services after June 30.